CiscoDevNet/NSO-Playground-Local-Install/README.md

 But wait, there's more!
 You can also contribute your examples and share them with everyone.
 The best part is your peers can play with your examples without installing anything.

-If you are new to NSO, start with the [NSO Learning Labs](https://developer.cisco.com/learning/search/?contentType=track,module,lab&keyword=nso&sortBy=luceneScore), where Cisco has prepared step-by-step guides for you.
+If you are new to NSO, start with the [NSO Learning Labs](https://developer.cisco.com/learning/search/?contentType=track,module,lab&keyword=nso&sortBy=luceneScore), where you can find step-by-step guides.

 ## Variants